googlecodelabs/tools/sample/codelab.md

 # Title of codelab
 ```

-#### Add Sections & Durations
+#### Add Sections and Durations
-Then for each section use Header 2 or '##' & specify an optional duration beneath for time remaining calculations
+Then for each section use Header 2 or '##' and specify an optional duration beneath for time remaining calculations
-Optional section times will be used to automatically total & remaining tutorial times
+Optional section times will be used to automatically total and remaining tutorial times
 In markdown I've found that the time is formatted hh:mm:ss

 Example